 What Is Corrosion?

 Each metal has a property known as its ‘standard electric potential’, which describes how likely it is to react with oxygen (or be involved in any other redox reaction).
-Gold is the classic example of a ‘noble’ (non-reactive) metal, and iron is the obvious example of a reaction-prone one; some other metals like zinc and magnesium react very quickly, tot eh .
+Gold is the classic example of a ‘noble’ (non-reactive) metal, and iron is the obvious example of a reaction-prone one; some other metals like zinc and magnesium are highly active (react very quickly), to the extent that they are used as sacrificial anodes.

 Oxidation in Humid Environments